 The consequences of not following best practice procurement processes and principles are that aggrieved contractors may:

 - Initiate a local dispute resolution procedure via the CCG’s procurement complaints process

 - Bring actions in the UK courts under the Public Contracts Regulations for damages and/or for the award decision to be set aside

 - Bring the breach to the attention of the European Commission by lodging a complaint which could lead to an investigation and formal legal proceedings in the European Court of Justice.

 Complaints can be made at any point during procurement, including after the contract award.

 The CCG will endeavour to resolve all complaints and disputes locally.

 In summary, complainants should in the first instance address their complaint in writing to the Head of Commercial Development and to the Chair of the CCG’s Audit Committee for consideration and investigation.

 They will jointly investigate the complaint with reference to the documentation available for the procurement in question and, if required, interview relevant members of CCG staff, of the procurement team, and of the evaluation panel(s).
 They will then respond to the complainant and, if the complaint is considered to be upheld, attempt to remedy the complaint through dialogue with the complainant.

-If a complaint is upheld but cannot be resolved locally then it will be escalated to Monitor as the sector regulator.
+If a complaint is upheld but cannot be resolved locally then it will be escalated to NHS England as the sector regulator.